yuhattor/copilot-metrics-csv-exporter/README.md

 The data will be saved in the `data` folder.
 Duplicates will be removed from the CSV files.

+## GitHub Actions Configuration

+1. Set up the following secrets in the GitHub repository:
+   - `GITHUB_TOKEN`: GitHub token with the right permissions for GitHub Copilot Metrics(See the detail: https://docs.github.com/rest/copilot/copilot-usage)
+   - `ENTERPRISE_SLUG`: Name of the enterprise

 ## Usage for each script